frozen-signal/Apple_IIe_MMU_IOU/readme.md

 Note that all parts of the schematics associated with unselected values of these bonding options has been left out of of this implementation.

 ## Hardware implementation
+### IOU RESET_N pin
+The RESET_N pin (pin 15) of the IOU need to be pulled-up.
+If the CPLD/FPGA do not support internal pull-up, a 3KOhms resistor should be used.

+### Tri-State pins
 A hardware solution should take care not to break the tri-state capability of some of the pins of the MMU and IOU, for example by using a bus tranceiver without exporting a corresponding 'enable' signal from the VHDL.
 These are the tri-state pins and their corresponing enable signal: